Septic-to-sewer hearing and study go before commission

 Earlier in the day, commissioners will also hear an update on a study of pollutants caused by septic systems in the El Jobean neighborhood water table.
 The study is of test sites before and after septic systems were removed in El Jobean.
 That sewer project is currently underway.
 The research is being done by hydrologists with Western Michigan University.
 That presentation is at a 9 a.m. workshop at 18500 Murdock Circle.

 The $27 million Ackerman project is located on waterways that flow directly into Charlotte Harbor.
-All three septic-to-sewer special projects have been in the county's older neighborhoods and are along major waterways.
+All three septic-to-sewer special projects have been in the county’s older neighborhoods and located on major waterways.

 These projects require homeowners to give up their septic systems and pay to connect to the county sewer system.
 For its part, the county has to remove the septic systems and extend its sewer system into the neighborhoods at great cost.